priyankara88/imagerasterweb/README.md

+# Web Application for Image and Raster Interaction

-# Initialize the Project with Vite
+## Initialize the Project with Vite

 Run the following command to create a new Vite project with React and TypeScript: